Objectives of the service

 In West Africa, knowledge is needed on the effect of port extensions on coastal erosion/accretion.
 Infrastructure finance institutions such as WACA will then use this knowledge to assess the financial trade-offs of a certain project or funding mechanism.
 Currently coastal change surveys in Togo and Senegal are rather localized while those surveys that use satellite imagery (spatial) do not separate fundamental erosion from short term changes or do not consider erosion/accretion severity trends.

-The first users’ feedback provided evidence as to the cost savings factor of the tool for users (in comparison to existing coastal surveying methods) and its relevance to existing and upcoming coastal management plans.
+The users’ feedback provided evidence as to the cost savings factor of the tool for users (in comparison to existing coastal surveying methods) and its relevance to existing and upcoming coastal management plans.

 Figure D and E illustrate outputs (examples) for the Maldives.